BRACE-Framework/BRACE-Framework.github.io/docs/posts/Mitigation-Planning.md

     For example, a small city newsroom that can afford satellite internet has a quick solution by regaining access.
 In contrast, a resource-limited newsroom, where reporters can't return daily, will require alternative methods for each step, such as protecting footage while filming on the frontline and finding ways to transfer that footage for publication.

-We can lay out the thinking process in a table.
+We can lay out the thinking process in a **Circumvention Identifying Table**.

 <table border="1" cellpadding="10" cellspacing="0" width="100%">
   <tr>